femiorunmbe/gads2020practiceproject/Translations-Done/LAB-Translation1.md

             ping -c 10 my-vm-1

-    -Use the ssh command to open a command prompt on my-vm-1:
+    - Use the ssh command to open a command prompt on my-vm-1:

             ssh my-vm-1 -y